Robert Storey (1822-1889)

 The Act followed a government commission of inquiry, triggered by an accident in a Yorkshire mine a few years earlier when a stream overflowed after a storm and flooded into the access shaft, drowning 26 children.
 Victorian society was shocked to learn of the appalling conditions in the country's mines, especially when it was revealed that women and young girls often worked stripped to the waist.

 Robert Storey was only seven years old when he first went into the mines, probably starting at the colliery in Jarrow, a north Durham town on the south bank of the River Tyne where he was born in 1822.
 A thousand years earlier, Jarrow had been a center of scholarship and renown.
 In 1822, it was just another small town about to experience the explosive growth brought about by the industrial revolution.
-Jarrow was probably not the traditional home of Robert's parents.
-There is some evidence that his father, William, was from Newcastle, the large city in nearby Northumberland, and that may have been where his parents were married.
+Jarrow was not the traditional home of Robert's parents.
+His father, William, was a blacksmith from the small town of Alston, in England's high country - the North Pennines - 50 miles to the west of Jarrow.
+His mother was from the same general area.

 Like many other children, Robert's first job in the mine was to act as a "trapper" - opening and closing the doors along the tunnels where the coal tubs came into the mine empty and came back full.
 When he was eight, he was given the responsibility of driving a horse - a pit pony.